Day 1. Avoid the Pitfalls of Working Too Much

 - Plan and Prioritize.
 Get a notebook and start writing down ways you can incorporate healthy habits into your schedule.
 Do you want to eat healthier?
 How about stop checking emails after dinner?
 Prioritize what you want to achieve and set realistic expectations.

 - Slumber Smartly.
 Sleep directly affects your mood, productivity, and decision-making, so strive to get the recommended 7–8 hours each night.
 A consistent bedtime and wake time encourages your body and mind to get into a rhythm that helps you feel rested throughout the day.

 - Alleviate Anxiety.
-After a long day of work, it’s crucial to unwind and let go of your stress, if only for a few minutes.
+After a long day of work, it’s crucial to nourish mind and body by unwinding and letting go of your stress, if only for a few minutes.
 Clear your mind, unplug, and be present in the moment so you’re able to enjoy the things and people around you.
 For example, try a meditation practice or yoga, or listen to music.

 - Increase Enjoyment.
 It’s important to plan activities that you can look forward to during the week.
 Read for enjoyment, meet up with friends, or cook your favorite meal with a loved one.
 Studies have shown that people who are in satisfying committed relationships have fewer health issues and live longer.

 Day 2.
 Ease PMS with Vitamin B6 & Calcium